 #1: Make a House Your Home by Hanging Pictures

 This is probably the number one thing that has made each of our places feel like a home.
-Most of my artwork consisted of gifts from friends—watercolour paintings from my best friend, an oil painting from my cousin, some cross-stitch pictures from another friend.
+Most of my artwork is gifts from friends—watercolour paintings from my best friend, an oil painting from my cousin, some cross-stitch pictures from another friend.
 My husband’s art is more religious—icons and crucifixes that remind us of our faith.
 His mother is also an artist who has given us several of her paintings.
 Plus, we have family pictures up now!